stosifia/generative-text_project/README.md

 This topic was chosen primarily based off the idea that humor and comedy are for the most part seen as very human forms of expression.
-Humor (at least in the context of stand up comedy) often requires a large awareness of social context, basic human psychology, and reception to feedback (especially in an open mic context), amongst many other (what we see as) humanistic traits, such as creativity.
+Humor (at least in the context of stand up comedy) often requires a large awareness of social context, basic understanding human psychology, and reception to feedback (especially in an open mic context), amongst many other (what we see as) humanistic traits, such as creativity.
 Therefore, a hypothesis is that humor and comedy would be one of the last frontiers of human expression that a learning algorithm/'AI' would be able to replicate well, especially when it's only in a text-based language setting.
 As a result, my personal opinion is that the output won't be of any significance, especially with such a naive architecture (and inexperienced architect).
 However, it should be a fun(ny) exercise!

 Of course, there are numerous restriction on this data - one big one being that this a textual translation of stand up comedy, which often relies as much on delivery as it does on material - and delivery is very hard to transcribe.
 So that dimension will be entirely missing.

+There has been a few experiments before with regards to 'generative comedy'.
+One of note is Botnik, a bot that uses a predictive keyboard 'to offer word choices to human writers'.
+Though not necessarily a generative network, it appears pretty good at what it does.
+You can read more about Botnik here: https://botnik.org